 No amount of polish or cleaner will renew this finish.
 The finish is worn off of the wood and it needs stripping and refinished.

 Should I use Murphy's Oil Soap on my wood pews?

 No, we do not recommend wood soap of any kind.
-Remember water and vegetable oil soap is not good on "finished" wood pews.
+Water and vegetable oil soap are not good on "finished" wood pews.

 Which wax or oil do our wood pews need?